 5015.10—Manual Signature Specimens

-Before issuing checks, a newly designated disbursing officer must forward manual signature specimens to the agency official responsible for maintaining disbursing officer signature specimen files.
-Manual signatures on checks must show a reasonably uniform agreement with the specimen signatures on file.
-If the disbursing officer elects to change his/her signature or if a change in signature occurs as a natural development, the disbursing officer must submit a new specimen signature.
+Before issuing checks, a newly designated disbursing officer must forward manual signature specimens, using FS Form 3023 (see Appendix 4), to the federal entity official responsible for maintaining disbursing officer signature specimen files and to Fiscal Service (as indicated by the instructions on the FS Form 3023).
+Manual signatures on checks must show a reasonably uniform agreement with the specimen signatures provided on the FS Form 3023.
+If the disbursing officer elects to change his/her signature or if a change in signature occurs as a natural development, the disbursing officer must submit a new FS Form 3023 with new specimen signatures.

-When a facsimile plate is withdrawn from service and is not to be used again, it must be given to authorized officials for destruction per procedures established by the agency involved.
-When the plate has been destroyed, a properly executed certificate identifying the specific plate and date of destruction must be given to the disbursing officer and the agency official responsible for maintaining specimen signature files.
+When a facsimile plate or electronic facsimile signature is withdrawn from service, or is to be destroyed, due to the revocation or expiration of a disbursing officer’s designation, (see subsection 5015.30 for how to notify Fiscal Service) and is not to be used again, it must be destroyed and purged from any payment system and any backup systems per procedures established by the federal entity involved.
+When a facsimile plate has been destroyed, a properly executed certificate identifying the specific plate and date of destruction must be given to the disbursing officer and the federal entity official responsible for maintaining specimen signature files.
+Federal entities should follow applicable federal and industry information technology regulatory requirements and standards when destroying an electronic file of a facsimile signature.
+For specific information related to these regulations and requirements, please contact the Policy and Oversight Division (see Contacts).

 5020.10—General Physical Characteristics